 This may seem obvious, but before you hire a collection agency, you need to ensure that they are qualified and licensed to act as debt collectors.

 Not every state requires that collection agencies be licensed, but most do.
-Before you begin your search, understand what the licensing requirements are for collection agencies in your state.
+Before you begin your search, understand the licensing requirements for collection agencies in your state.
 That way, when you are interviewing agencies, you can speak intelligently about your state’s requirements.

 You should also check with your Better Business Bureau and the Commercial Collection Agency Association for the names of reputable and highly regarded debt collectors.

 While you may be passing along these debts to a collector, they are still representing your company.
 You need to know how they will represent you, how they will work with you, and what relevant experience they have.

 As you consider collection agencies, ask them what tactics they use in their collections process.
 Just because a tactic is legal doesn’t mean that it’s something you want your company name associated with.
 A reputable debt collector will work with you to lay out a plan you can live with, one that treats your former customers the way you’d want to be treated and still gets the job done.

 Sometimes debtors leave town.
 If that happens, one tactic many agencies use is skip tracing.
 That means they have access to certain databases to help locate a debtor who has left no forwarding address.
 This can be a good tactic to ask about specifically.